graphdrawing/gd2022/pages/registration.md

 - Coffee breaks & Welcome party (onsite participants only)
 - Access to PhD school

+Remark:
+- The registration fee EXCLUDES the banquet fee.
+See [important news](/pages/news.md) page.

 Remark to authors:
 - Each paper/poster accepted for the conference must be presented at the conference.